psychemedia/sin-eater-resources/src/_ross.md

 >
 > The name Copse Cross Street is thought to come from Corpse Cross Street.
 This has two possible derivations for this, one idea is that there was a hang mans cross at this point, or because suicide victims were buried at the cross in a hastily-dug hole without a Priest present.
 This was a common method of burying suicide victims as they were thought to be "unholy".
 The act of interring suicides here is thought to have continued here until 1923 when laws was passed to prevent the act.
 This second idea ties in to one story about the derivation of Old Maids Walk.

+## How Old Maid's Walk Got Its Name

 A letter in the Ross Gazette of [Thursday, 5th August, 1875, p4](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002067/18750805/063/0004), also reviews the origins of the name of Corpse-Cross Street.